 Once these two band parameters have been defined, they may be used in transport calculations and they will correctly reproduce the limiting cases of unshielded and totally shielded flux.
-For example, again consider a piece of 232Th in which we will use two band parameters to produce energy, spatially and directionally dependent self-shielding.
-In this case the combination of the two bands at the boundary (surface) for directions oriented into the 232Th will combine to produce the correct equivalent of the unshielded group averaged cross section.
-However, deep within the 232Th the flux in the band with the higher of the two band cross sections will be suppressed, relative to the other band, and the equivalent group averaged cross sections will approach their self-shielded value, i.e., we are reproducing continuously varying spatially dependent self-shielding.
+For example, again consider a piece of Th in which we will use two band parameters to produce energy, spatially and directionally dependent self-shielding.
+In this case the combination of the two bands at the boundary (surface) for directions oriented into the Th will combine to produce the correct equivalent of the unshielded group averaged cross section.
+However, deep within the Th the flux in the band with the higher of the two band cross sections will be suppressed, relative to the other band, and the equivalent group averaged cross sections will approach their self-shielding.
 If we consider the albedo from the surface the flux in the higher cross section band will again be suppressed, relative to the other band, which will result in self-shielding, i.e., we are reproducing directionally dependent self-shielding, with the flux incident on the slab unshielded, and at exactly the same spatial point, the albedo from the slab is self-shielded.

-Note the implications here: In principle, since self-shielding is directionally and spatially dependent an S_N code really should use differently shielded cross sections in each direction and in each spatial zone.
+Note the implications here: In principle, since self-shielding is directionally and spatially dependent an $S_N$ code really should use differently shielded cross sections in each direction and in each spatial zone.
 In practice, all of these directional and spatial effects can be reproduced by using only 2 band cross sections, the same 2 band cross sections in all directions and over large spatial regions.